 Outlook is notorious for taking the coolest things we can do with email, chewing them up, and spitting them out.
 For many of our B2B customers though, it’s the mail client that continues to reign supreme, so we generally design with an eye for this user experience.

-7. Don’t expect everything to look identical on every device
+7. Don’t expect emails to look identical on every device

 Your emails will likely look slightly different on various devices/email clients — and this is okay and expected behavior.